lastfm-docs/api-docs/docs/user/getFriends.md

 ## Responses
 Errors:

+- 6 : Invalid parameters - Your request is missing a required parameter
 - 8 : Operation failed - Something else went wrong
 - 9 : Invalid session key - Please re-authenticate
 - 10 : Invalid API key - You must be granted a valid key by last.fm